freeburma/TypeScript-Website/packages/documentation/copy/en/tutorials/ASP.NET Core.md

 ![Screenshot of right clicking on the "Gulpfile.js" with 'Task Runner Exploere' selected](/images/tutorials/aspnet/taskrunner.png)

-If ‘default’ and ‘clean’ tasks don’t show up, refresh the explorer:
+If ‘default’ and ‘clean’ tasks don’t show up, refresh the explorer.
+Then double click on "default" task to compile TypeScript files to JavaScripts.
+Please click "clean" task when you want to clean up the JavaScript files.

 ![Screenshot of task explorer with "Gulpfile.js" in it](/images/tutorials/aspnet/taskrunnerrefresh.png)